kevinlinxc/kevinlinxc.github.io/content/programming/_index.md

   showSummary: true
   showReadingTime: false
 ---
 My projects that are software-based, which is like, all of them.
+WIP - I'll add the rest of my projects soon.